Lakers–Clippers rivalry: Crypto.com Arena

 Crypto.com Arena served as the home arena for both the Lakers and Clippers from 1999 to 2024.
 The Clippers moved to Intuit Dome in 2024.

 The Crypto.com Arena, formerly known as the Staples Center until 2021, was the home arena of both teams from 1999 to 2024.
 Their locker rooms were 70 ft down a concrete-floored hallway from one another, inspiring the series between the two to sometimes be referred to as the "Hallway Series".
 The name was patterned after other notable crosstown rivalries such as baseball's Subway Series in New York, Crosstown Series in Chicago and the Freeway Series in Los Angeles.

 The Lakers' locker room was larger than the Clippers’.
-The arena's seats were originally colored purple, the primary color of the Lakers, as well as the primary colors at the time of construction for the Los Angeles Kings, the National Hockey League (NHL) team that also shares Staples.
+The arena's seats were originally colored purple, the primary color of the Lakers, as well as the primary colors at the time of construction for the Los Angeles Kings, the National Hockey League (NHL) team that also shares Staples Center.
 However, the seats were replaced with black ones in 2005.
 The Clippers were the only one of the four tenants in the arena without any banners hanging to commemorate championships or retired numbers (the team electing to place the banners for their two division titles in their practice facility instead of the Crypto.com Arena).

 Starting in the 2013–14 season, during their home games, the Clippers covered the Lakers' banners, which was the Clippers' then-new coach Doc Rivers' idea.
 Prior to that season, Lakers banners were previously visible in the rafters even during Clippers games.
 Lakers games feature dramatic lighting made possible by additional lights purchased by the Lakers.
 Through the 2013–14 season, the same experience was not provided during Clippers games; however, new LED lights were installed for the Clippers and Kings prior to their 2014–15 seasons that produced a similar effect to the Lakers' lighting.

 Crypto.com Arena during Lakers (top) and Clippers (bottom) home games.